Updated: Jun 23

-Monitoring our own behaviour can help us become more conscious of any changes in our behaviours as well as the observations of those we work and spend time with.
+Monitoring our behaviour can help us become more conscious of any changes in our behaviours as well as the observations of those we work and spend time with.

 Keep a record of the following, be conscious, be honest.

-Have you lost enthusiasm about your work?
+Have you lost enthusiasm for your work?